 CORE offers the latest in functional electrical stimulation (FES) technology, and a variety of FES Program options.

 Range of Motion/Flexibility Training

 The ability to move freely to and from places is often taken for granted.
-For the individual who has sustained a spinal cord injury, maintaining flexibility is important when seeking to avoid pressure sores, pain or injury.
+For the individual who has sustained a spinal stenosis, maintaining flexibility is important when seeking to avoid pressure sores, pain or injury.
 In doing so, joint contractures are prevented and the integrity of the joint maintained.

 In addition to balance training, posture is also important to stabilizing the neuromusculoskeletal system.
 Poor posture, often a result of sitting in a wheelchair, sets up and exacerbates muscle imbalances, causing pain and fatigue.
 Core strengthening exercises and proper postural alignment will be utilized during every aspect of the CORE treatment program for spinal cord injured clients to allow for an optimal workout and to increase function and safety while decreasing pain.

 Whole Body Vibration Training

 Whole body vibration (WBV) training is implemented through the use of a vibrating platform on which static poses are held or dynamic exercises are performed.
 Whole body vibration (WBV) training stimulates muscle spindle fibers, creating a reflexive signal to the spinal cord causing muscles to contract or relax, regardless of spinal stenosis injury.
 It is essentially a way to exercise without the need for incredible endurance, which benefits some of our quadriplegic clients who may fatigue at a quicker rate.

 The reported effects of whole body vibration (WBV) training within the neurorehabilitation field led the the Miami Project to Cure Paralysis at the University of Miami to conduct a pilot study

 that concluded whole body vibration (WBV) training improves walking function in individuals with spinal cord injury.